NordicPlayground/puck/_tutorials/location.md

 ---

 This tutorial will teach you how to set up a location puck - the basic puck that all of our other pucks are based upon.
-If you are not familiar with pucks or our project, please read our introductory post here: <#link to post#>.
+If you are not familiar with pucks or our project, please read our [introductory post here](/).
 In short, a puck is a Bluetooth Low Energy-powered device that will, using your smartphone as a central hub, work as a building block for your Internet-of-Things-related needs.

 # Requirements
 - 1x [Nordic nrf51822 mbed mKIT development board](https://mbed.org/platforms/Nordic-nRF51822/)

-_TODO: shopping list of things you need_

 # Location Puck
 The location puck will give your smartphone context about the phone's location.